mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_analog_search/analog-spectral-library-search.md

 ---

+### Algorithm: DreaMS

+DreaMS embeds MS/MS spectra with a transformer model trained to learn molecular representations from large collections of tandem mass spectra.
+In analog spectral library search it will follow the same ML matching path as MS2Deepscore: query and library embeddings are compared by dot product, direct precursor matches are skipped with a fixed tolerance of 15 ppm or 0.005 m/z, and a modified-cosine fallback score is attached for spectrum visualization.

+DreaMS is applicable to (IMS)-MS data with soft ionisation.

+#### **DreaMS model**

+Path to the PyTorch script model file.
+The matching settings file must be in the same folder and named either like the model with `_settings.json` appended or simply `settings.json`.
+The expected model file name is `DreaMS_embedding_model_torchscript.pt`, and the model can be downloaded from the parameter dialog.

+#### **Merge & select fragment scans**

+Controls scan selection before embedding.
+The prepared analog-search implementation uses the first selected fragment scan per row that has a precursor m/z and a mass list.

+#### **Min similarity**

+Minimum DreaMS similarity required to store a match.
+The score is scaled from 0 to 1; the default is 0.75.

+#### **k-nearest neighbors** _(Currently not used by analog search)_

+The shared DreaMS networking parameter set contains k-nearest-neighbor controls.
+These are used by DreaMS molecular networking to constrain graph density, but the prepared analog spectral library search path does not use them for library matching.

+#### **Batch size**

+Number of spectra processed in one forward pass through the DreaMS model when computing embeddings.
+The default is 32.
+Lower values reduce memory use but can slow the search.

+---

 ## Results and network view

 Analog hits are written to the **Analog spectral match** row type.
 This column can be expanded like